gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductGroupingModel.md

 > **created\_on**: `string`

-- Timestamp of the creation of the document
+- Timestamp of the creation of the document.

 ***